.GIF file extension

 Why does GIF quality look limited?

-GIF is restricted to 256 colors per frame.
+GIF is restricted to 256 colors per frame, which can lead to reduced quality.

 Should I use GIF for long animations?

-Use MP4 or WebM for better quality and much smaller size.
+For longer animations, formats like MP4 or WebM provide better quality and smaller file sizes.

 Similar file extensions